Libraries Lab

 We invite libraries (and the local councils or institutions they map into) to explore and respond to these areas outlined below.

-There are10 examples to explore for action.
+We invite you to explore the Futures Framework.
+Following this, there are 10 examples (below) to explore for action.
 The examples are not exhaustive.
 They can be explored in any sequence.
 Taking action in response to these examples is both individual and collective work.
 Doing what we can as individuals in the spheres of responsibilities and possibilities we have, and doing what we can collectively to make a meaningful and lasting difference - upholding dignity, building on safety and justice.

 We invite librarians to be: